-- pesticides (except those required for science or hygiene, and a permit is needed) - polychlorinated biphenyls (PCBs) - nonsterile soil - polystyrene beads, plastic chips, and loose polystyrene packing material
+- pesticides (except those required for science or hygiene, and a permit is needed)

+- polychlorinated biphenyls (PCBs)

+- nonsterile soil

 Environmental Guidelines

 Aspects of environmental protection are covered in many parts of this guide.
 It is your responsibility to know them.
 Here are a few more common sense examples of how you can do your part: